Autism (Autism Spectrum Disorder)

 What is Social (Pragmatic) Communication Disorder?

 Problems with social uses of language may be a social communication disorder, sometimes called a pragmatic language disorder.
-All children with autism have social communication programs.
+All children with autism have social communication problems.
 Children with other disorders also may have social communication problems.
 Sometimes a child just has a social communication disorder.
 Children with social communication problems also may have other language disorders.
 These may include problems with vocabulary, grammar, reading, or writing.

 A social communication disorder may lead to behavior problems.
 Children may be frustrated because of their communication problems.
 They may not be able to share their wants or needs.